strange-developer/cache-hit/README.md

 **promiseParameters**

-Parameters that can be passed into the read function which will then be passed into the promise returning function.
+Parameters that can be spread into the read function which will then be passed into the promise returning function.

 Example
 ```